containerd/accelerated-container-image/docs/QUICKSTART.md

     sudo ctr run --net-host --snapshotter=overlaybd --rm -t registry.hub.docker.com/overlaybd/redis:6.2.1_obd demo
     ```

-- usr k8s/cri
+- use k8s/cri

     Run with k8s or crictl, refer to [EXAMPLES_CRI](https://github.com/containerd/accelerated-container-image/blob/main/docs/EXAMPLES_CRI.md).

 ## Image conversion

-Images can be convert from oci format to overlaybd format by the following commands.
+There are 2 ways to convert images from oci format to overlaybd format, by using embedded image-convertor or using standalone userspace image-convertor respectively.

+- use embedded image-convertor

 ```bash
 # pull the source image (nerdctl or ctr)